The Polar Grit X is an outdoor multisport watch that is packed with features and looks pretty slick too. But how good is it? Enjoy the review!

 One final remark in the Hill-Splitter feature.
 I did one long hike with my brother in law in the Swiss Alpes and I discovered when we arrived in the mountain hut that we did 9 peaks on the hike and not only 1 like I thought just by looking at the map.
 Hill-Splitter and the elevation registration are super on the Grit X.

 One thing that surprised quite a bit is the ruggedness of the Grit X. Yes, I read the specs before I even got the watch for reviewing.
 I saw it has passed the military MIL-STD-810G standard and that it is rated at 100-meter water resistant.
-But with the beautiful stainless-steel bezel, the resin casing and the Safire glass… I expected some damage after five months of use, but it is still like new.
+But with the beautiful stainless-steel bezel, the resin casing and the Gorilla glass… I expected some damage after five months of use, but it is still like new.
 Rugged?
 Yes!

 Polar Flow App